swartout/swartout.github.io/_posts/2022-12-25-intuitive-explanation-of-gpt-part-2.md

 ![matrix attention overview](/assets/GPT/GPT_00049.jpg)

 We can represent the input to the masked self-attention layer as a tensor (higher dimensional matrix) with shape: `(batch_size, sequence_len, d_model)`. `batch_size` is the number of sequences (sentences/phrases) in the batch.
-(If you don't know what a "batch" is, we group multiple sequences for efficency.
+(If you don't know what a "batch" is, we group multiple sequences for efficiency.
 You can read about it [here](https://stats.stackexchange.com/questions/153531/what-is-batch-size-in-neural-network)). `sequence_len` is the length of the sequence or sentence (the largest length in the batch - we would need to pad other sequences to the same length).
 We already know what `d_model` is!
 We get this tensor by making the word vectors in a sequence just one matrix (stacking all of the vectors together).

 After passing this input through the masked self-attention, the output will have the same shape: `(batch_size, sequence_len, d_model)`.

-We're going to ignore the batch dimension for this walkthrough, as it stays constant throughout.
+We're going to ignore the batch dimension for this walk-through, as it stays constant throughout.
 Let's take a peek at how queries, keys, and values are created.

 ![generating queries, keys, and values](/assets/GPT/GPT_00050.jpg)